 How can the decisions taken across agriculture, forestry, water management, biodiversity and planning all support each other to benefit the natural environment, support sustainable local businesses and create healthy rural and urban communities?

 The Land Use Strategy for Scotland was the first of its kind in the world, taking a holistic approach to land use management, and recognising that different sectors are inextricably linked.
 It places climate change at the centre of the principles to guide actions.

-Agriculture and associated land use is the third largest source of greenhouse gas emissions in Scotland, behind the transport sector.
-(Source: Scottish greenhouse Gas Emissions 2016)

-Clean copy | How can the decisions taken across agriculture, forestry, water management, biodiversity and planning all support each other to benefit the natural environment, support sustainable local businesses and create healthy rural and urban communities?

-The Land Use Strategy for Scotland was the first of its kind in the world, taking a holistic approach to land use management, and recognising that different sectors are inextricably linked.
-It places climate change at the centre of the principles to guide actions.

-Agriculture and associated land use is the third largest source of greenhouse gas emissions in Scotland, behind the transport sector.
+Agriculture and associated land use is the second largest source of greenhouse gas emissions in Scotland, behind the transport sector.
 (Source: Scottish greenhouse Gas Emissions 2016)